neutrinomuon/PyPhotometry/README.md

 pip install pyphot
 </pre>

 However, it is not necessary for the usage of this package.
-Accompanying there are several routines.
+This package is meant for a comparison, but PyPhotometry legacy routines are more general.
+Accompanying there are several other routines.

 <hr>